 Adobe Lightroom offers auto-tagging to add tags in a faster and easier way.
 Its smart tagging system is built on Adobe Sensei, which leverages AI and machine learning to understand the image and provide relevant and descriptive tags.
-However, it requires a high monthly price, so this is more suitable for professionals or companies, or you can try its mobile apps for free!
+However, a monthly price is rather high, so this image manipulation service is more suitable for professionals or companies, or you can try its mobile apps for free!

 - Use image tagging for custom categories

 - Find photos by content with auto-tagging